Definition of Branch Accounting

 To Profit & Loss Account (Profit) | XXXX | By Profit & Loss Account (Loss) | XXXX |

-(The format could be adjusted as per the suitable requirements as well as the nature of branch accounting method opted.)
+(The format could be adjusted per the suitable requirements and the nature of the branch accounting method opted.)

 Need for Branch Accounting

-The need of branch accounting arises to ascertain the profitability of a branch to determine the scalability of business over at that place of business.
-In case the business seems to fail the management can decide to close the business in that area and in case it looks scalable, company may expand business in that area or may open more branches.
-The separate accountability provides the running cost of the business in that area and the profit making capability of the branches and comparison of the same for finding out the optimal business activities to follow.
+The need for branch accounting arises to ascertain the profitability of a branch to determine the scalability of business over at that place of business.
+If the business seems to fail, the management can decide to close the business in that area, and in case it looks scalable, the company may expand business in that area or open more branches.
+The separate accountability provides the running cost of the business in that area, the profit-making capability of the branches, and a comparison for finding the optimal business activities to follow.

 Advantages

-- Branch accounting helps in identifying the profitability of different branches and finding out the requirements of different branches as per their requirements.
+- Branch accounting helps identify the profitability of different branches and determine the requirements of different branches as per their requirements.

-- Branch accountings enables the head office to find out the progress reports of different branches and finding out the most optimal method for making the required profitability for the business.
+- Branch accounting enables the head office to find out the progress reports of different branches and find out the most optimal method for making the required profitability for the business.

 Disadvantages

-- Branch accounting requires different branches to maintain their books of accounts and for the same staff, workforces are need to be hired which may cost the business significantly.
+- Branch accounting requires different branches to maintain their books of accounts, and for the same staff, workforces need to be hired, which may cost the business significantly.

-- The cost also gets increased due to duplication of responsibility and staffs at different branches.
+- The cost also increases due to duplication of responsibility and staff at different branches.

-- The Branch accounting results into decentralized decision making and not solely dependence upon the Head office that may results into a longer period of time for taking any decision and the decision may create conflicts as the same decision may not be made by the Head office and the Branch office.
+- The Branch accounting results in decentralized decision-making and is not solely dependent upon the Head office, which may result in a longer time for any decision.
+The decision may create conflicts as the same decision may not be made by the Head office and the Branch office.

 Conclusion

-The Branch Accounting system requires the introduction of lot of funds for managing the activities of the branches of a business company where the companies are having the number of branches and accounting of all those branches are maintained.
-In the system, both Head office & branches are treated as separate entities and branch accounting helps to evaluate the performance of the branches as well as the comparison between the different branches.
+The Branch Accounting system requires the introduction of a lot of funds for managing the activities of the branches of a business company where the companies have several branches and accounting of all those branches is maintained.
+In the system, both the Head office & branches are treated as separate entities and helps to evaluate the performance of the branches as well as the comparison between the different branches.

 Recommended Articles

 This is a guide to Branch Accounting.
-Here we also discuss the definition and objectives of branch accounting along with advantages and disadvantages.
+Here we also discuss the definition and objectives of branch accounting and its advantages and disadvantages.
 You may also have a look at the following articles to learn more –